 In that same time, Leslie led several impassioned local advocacy movements including efforts which changed city policy around retaining canopy trees.
 For her work she has received awards in such diverse realms as local LGBTQ advocacy and historic restoration and preservation.

 She also established a modest but rewarding profession offering personalized ceremonies to her local community.
-Currently Leslie feels called to spend most of her time enthusiastically working to bring everything that she has in passion and organizing skill into reviving a fiber-flax industry in Wisconsin
+Currently Leslie feels called to spend most of her time enthusiastically working to bring everything that she has in passion and organizing skill into reviving a fiber-flax industry in Wisconsin.

 She sleeps outside whenever she can.